Skip to main content

 Astro C40 TR

 The Astro C40 TR is, by far, the most expensive controller on this list.
-It retails for roughly $350 to $500 USD, depending where you can even find it on sale.
-However, it’s definitely one of the most feature-rich PC controllers you’ll ever find.
+It’s definitely one of the most feature-rich PC controllers you’ll ever find.

 The C40 TR features full remappable buttons, can be used both wired and wirelessly, adjustable trigger/stick sensitivities, and entirely swappable components.
 In fact, you can even adjust the location of the joysticks and buttons.
 That means you can set-up your controller with offset sticks, like the Xbox gamepad, or keep them in-line like the PlayStation models.